NonsoTheTechGuy/alx-system_engineering-devops/0x05-processes_and_signals/README.md

 - How to kill a process
 - What is a signal
 - What are the 2 signals that cannot be ignored

+# Requirements

+## General
+- Allowed editors: vi, vim, emacs
+- All your files will be interpreted on Ubuntu 20.04 LTS
+- All your files should end with a new line
+- A README.md file, at the root of the folder of the project, is mandatory
+- All your Bash script files must be executable
+- Your Bash script must pass Shellcheck (version 0.7.0 via apt-get) without any error
+- The first line of all your Bash scripts should be exactly #!/usr/bin/env bash
+- The second line of all your Bash scripts should be a comment explaining what is the script doing

 Enable typographer option to see result.